jjj11x/stc_rpncalc/README.md

 ![component layout](./component.gif)

 The switches used are a knockoff of the Omron B3F series.
-A good replacement is the B3F-5050 (the switches included with the kit take quite a bit of force to depress).
+A good replacement is the B3F-5050 (the switches included with the kit take more force to depress).
 The LCD used is a fairly standard LCD based on a HD44780-compatible controller.
 The hole spacing for the screw holes on the LCD is 31mm x 75mm.
 There are many replacements available, including ones that don't need the backlight on to be readable.
 I recommend a positive FSTN type, although the one included is very usable with the backlight on.

 ## Programming with stcgal